 If you're a beginner and this is your first e-bike, finding the right one can be especially intimidating.
 So many choices, so many specs, so many new models on the market each year.
 How do you know that you went for the right bike?
 Let's talk about electric bikes and what you need to consider when you're buying one.

-Where Do I Even Begin?
+Where Do I Even Begin and How to Buy e-bike?

 Before diving into numbers and specs, you need to think about the intended use of your electric bike.
 Determining your fitness level, inspecting the terrain you will ride on, and figuring out your budget are just a few steps to take before visiting a bike shop (even if it's an online one).